 On March 12, 2020, Roche received FDA Emergency Use Authorization for the cobas® SARS-CoV-2 Test to detect the virus that causes COVID-19, which the World Health Organization has classified as a pandemic.
 Hospitals and reference laboratories can run the test on Roche’s fully automated cobas® 6800 and cobas® 8800 Systems, which are widely available in the U.S. and around the world.

 The test detects the genetic signature (RNA) of the SARS-CoV-2 virus in swab samples that a healthcare provider collects from the back of the patient’s throat or nose.

 Where is the test performed?

 Healthcare providers can send patient samples to hospital and reference laboratories across the U.S. to run the test.
-As of March 27, 2020 there are currently over 60 laboratory sites serving all 50 states and Puerto Rico.
+As of April 28, 2020 there are currently 100 hospitals and laboratory sites serving all 50 states and Puerto Rico.

 Where is the test made?

 Roche designed the test in California and produces it in New Jersey.
 The cobas 6800/8800 Systems are manufactured in Switzerland.